 With the Lakers trying to canvas every scenario into bolstering their team, it appears plausible that Dallas forward Dirk Nowitzki represented one of the many free agents they inquired about in the past two weeks.

-But a Lakers official disputed ESPN report that indicated the team tried to entice Nowitkzki to leave Dallas for max-level money.
+But a Lakers official disputed an ESPN report that indicated the team tried to entice Nowitkzki to leave Dallas for max-level money.
 The report said that Nowitzki refused to enter negotiations with the Houston Rockets or Lakers.
 But a Lakers source familiar with the situation said the team would have never offered a max-level offer to Nowitzki considering they planned to set that money aside both to pursue LeBron James and Carmelo Anthony.

 The Lakers entered free agency touting both James and Anthony as their top priority.
 The pipe dream entailed convincing both to take a relative pay cut to play here, but they had a higher preference for James.
 That mindset changed once it became clear the Lakers had a shot to land Anthony, who agreed to meet with them at the team’s practice facility in El Segundo.
 That is when the Lakers provided Anthony a max-offer, a four-year deal worth $96 million.
-Lakers general manager Mitch Kupchak and senior vice president of business operations also flew to Cleveland to meet with James’ agent, Rich Paul, but they never met with his client.
+Lakers general manager Mitch Kupchak and senior vice president of business operations Tim Harris also flew to Cleveland to meet with James’ agent, Rich Paul.
+But they never met with his client.

 Once the Lakers were informed Anthony would not come here, they devoted their resources toward agreeing to deals with Nick Young (four years, $21 million) and Jordan Hill (two years, $18 million).